Dazed and Confused (Jake Holmes song): Background and composition

 The arrangement is a modular dirge in the key of E minor built on a descending chromatic bass line alternating between the 3rd (E-G-F#-F-E) and the 7th (E-D-C#-C-B).
 Holmes' singing has been described as "pained", and the lyrics ("you're out to get me/you're on the right track") and ("I'm being abused/I'm better off dead"), coupled with the arrangement led some people to think the song was about a bad acid trip.
 However, Holmes said it was a song about a girl.

 In August 1967, Holmes opened for the Yardbirds at a Greenwich Village gig in New York.
 According to Holmes, "That was the infamous moment of my life when 'Dazed and Confused' fell into the loving arms and hands of Jimmy Page."
 He was aware of the song appearing on Led Zeppelin's eponymous debut album less than two years later, but did not take any action at the time.
 In the early 1980s, he wrote to the group and asked for a co-credit, but received no reply.

-In June 2010, Holmes sued Led Zeppelin guitarist Jimmy Page for copyright infringement, claiming to be the author of "Dazed and Confused" In court documents, he cited a 1967 copyright registration for the song, which was renewed in 1995.
-The case was "dismissed with prejudice" on January 17, 2012, after the parties reached an undisclosed settlement out of court.
+In June 2010, Holmes sued Led Zeppelin guitarist Jimmy Page for copyright infringement, claiming to be the author of "Dazed and Confused."
+In court documents, he cited a 1967 copyright registration for the song, which was renewed in 1995.
+On January 17, 2012, the case was "dismissed with prejudice" after the parties reached an undisclosed settlement out of court.